One of the Egyptian activists behind the 2011 uprising freed from prison after presidential pardon

 Douma, 37, was first sentenced in 2015 to life in prison along with 229 other defendants who were all tried in absentia.
 Douma appealed and Egypt’s highest appeals court ordered his retrial, ultimately leading to the 15-year sentence and a fine of 6 million Egyptian pounds, about $195,000.

-Douma was one of the faces of the 2011 pro-democracy protests that swept the Arab world’s most populous country and ended Mubarak’s nearly three-decade of autocratic rule.
+He was one of the faces of the 2011 pro-democracy protests that swept the Arab world’s most populous country and ended Mubarak’s nearly three-decade of autocratic rule.
 He was also a fierce critic of Islamist President Mohammed Morsi, who was overthrown in 2013 amid mass protests against his one-year divisive rule.

 For years, many politicians and public figures called on President Abdel Fattah el-Sissi to pardon Douma, as part of mounting calls to end a yearslong crackdown on dissent.
 Egyptian authorities have in recent months released hundreds of activists after its human rights record came under international scrutiny when it hosted the U.N. climate change summit in November.